Updating the Extraction Schema using CLI

 Download the schema first:

-Modify the Excel file as needed - for example updating the field labels, changing which fields are required, or adding a new custom field.
-You may find it easier to work with a JSON file rather than Excel spreadsheet, depending on your preferences.
-Simply replace the filename extension xlsx with json when executing the elisctl commands.
+Modify the Excel file as needed - for example, update the field labels, change which fields are required, or add a new custom field.
+Depending on your preferences, you may find it easier to work with a JSON file rather than an Excel spreadsheet.
+Replace the filename extension xlsx with json when executing the Rossum commands.

 Finally, upload the schema back to the queue:

 After a successful update, the new schema will be applied to all the documents in your queue.